Mishawaka Catholic Youth Ministry

 Why We're Changing

-Parents, parishioners, and young people across our five parishes have told us, over and over, what this ministry needs to be.
+Parents, parishioners, and young people across our four parishes have told us, over and over, what this ministry needs to be.
 This is what acting on what we heard looks like.

 The window between eleven and twenty-five is the single most formative season in a young Catholic's life.
 We have been approaching it with a part-time plan.
 That needed to change — not because anyone did anything wrong, but because the stakes are too high to staff this ministry as anyone's second job.